The Old Man (TV series): Season 1 (2022)

+Season 2 (2024)

 Production

 The series was announced in July 2019, with FX ordering a pilot with Jeff Bridges cast to star.
 In September, Jon Watts was set to direct the pilot and be an executive producer, with John Lithgow and Amy Brenneman added to the cast.
 Alia Shawkat joined in October.
 In November, Bob Iger announced that the show would air on FX on Hulu, and Austin Stowell was added to play a younger version of Chase.
 In February 2020, Kenneth Mitchell disclosed he had a role in the series.
-Stowell would be recast in March 2020 with Bill Heck, and Gbenga Akinnagbe, Leem Lubany, and E. J. Bonilla were cast in main roles.
+Stowell would be recast in March 2020 with Bill Heck, and Gbenga Akinnagbe, Leem Lubany, and E. J. Bonilla cast in main roles.
 Navid Negahban and Pej Vahdat were cast in recurring roles in December 2020.

 Shooting the series was two-thirds complete when production shut down in mid-March 2020 due to the COVID-19 pandemic.
 Production resumed in late 2020 with three episodes remaining to film, but was soon halted when Bridges was diagnosed with lymphoma in October 2020 and departed for cancer treatment.
 The show stayed in production for a short period after his diagnosis to shoot scenes from the remaining episodes that do not feature his character.
 In September 2021, he announced his cancer was in remission.
 Production ultimately resumed in February 2022.

+The first season consisted of seven episodes.
+The series was scored by T Bone Burnett and Patrick Warren, with incidental music included Elvis Costello, Charlie Parker, Robert Plant, and others.

 On June 27, 2022, the series was renewed for a second season.
+In May 2023, it was reported that filming of the second season was suspended due to the 2023 Writers Guild of America strike.
+On December 17, 2024, the series was canceled after two seasons.

 Release

 The series premiered on June 16, 2022, on FX in the United States and Canada.
-It was also premiered on Disney+ (Star) on July 13, 2022, in Australia and New Zealand and Star+ in Latin America.
+It also premiered on Disney+ (Star) on July 13, 2022, in Australia and New Zealand, Star+ in Latin America and Disney+ Hotstar in India.
+The second season premiered on September 12, 2024, on FX.